CSM O’Neal visits DLA Land and Maritime

-Defense Logistics Agency’s senior enlisted leader, Army Command Sgt.
+Defense Logistics Agency Land and Maritime leaders and staff hosted the agency’s senior enlisted leader, Army Command Sgt.
 Maj.
-Tomeka O’Neal speaks to DLA Land and Maritime’s military personnel during her visit to the Operations Center on Defense Supply Center Columbus June 21.
+Tomeka O’Neal at Defense Supply Center Columbus June 21.

+O’Neal serves as an advocate for service members at DLA Headquarters and its six major subordinate commands.
+The visit offered O’Neal the chance to collaborate one-on-one with DLA Land and Maritime leadership as well as to hear from the command’s military cadre.

+“I just wanted to come here to say thank you,” said O’Neal, addressing service members at a military all-hands lunch event at the Operations Center.
+“Thank you for what you do daily to support the national operations of this nation and our Soldiers, Sailors, Airmen, Marines and Guardians that are out there in harm’s way.”

 |Date Taken: